Skip to content

-Many of us this summer have the goal to “get everything organized” while we have nice weather, more free time, and a looser schedule.
+Many of us have the goal to “get everything organized” while we have nice weather, more free time, or just want to fix our lives.
 However, unless we begin with our heads and our hearts rather than our closets, our efforts will likely be doomed.

 Before we can work toward “organized,” we have to know what this blissful state actually is.
 We have to make sure we know what our goal is and what we mean by our words before we can achieve it.
 If we don’t know what organized is, there’s no hope in knowing how to get organized at all.